Community Financial (NASDAQ:TCFC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Community Financial (NASDAQ:TCFC – Free Report) in a report released on Friday.
+StockNews.com initiated coverage on shares of Community Financial (NASDAQ:TCFC – Free Report) in a report released on Saturday morning.
 The brokerage issued a buy rating on the financial services provider’s stock.

 Community Financial Price Performance